Let Us Diagnose Your Knee Pain

 In rare instances, knee pain can be associated with a life-threatening condition, like deep vein thrombosis.
 With this condition, a blood clot can travel from your leg to your lung.
 You should get immediate medical care or call 911 if you have chest pain or difficulty breathing.

-If you need a diagnosis of knee pain symptoms in Williamsport, UPMC Susquehanna's Orthopedics provides the latest diagnostic tests, so you can receive the right evaluation.
+If you need a diagnosis of knee pain symptoms, our Orthopaedics team provides the latest diagnostic tests, so you can receive the right evaluation.

 To assess your knee pain, your doctor will start by reviewing your medical history, symptoms and any types of recent physical activity.
 Further testing may be needed to help your doctor get a clear picture of your knee problem.